7 Things to Know Before Tinting Home Windows

 5. Tinted home windows are economical.

-It will run you only $2 to $4 per square foot to buy an aftermarket window film from a home improvement center and install it yourself on your home windows, and $5 to $8 per square foot for a professional installation, according to cost guides on ImproveNet, a home improvement planning website.
+It will run you only $2 to $4 per square foot to buy an aftermarket window film from a home improvement center (view example on Amazon) and install it yourself on your home windows.
+Meanwhile, professional installation typically costs $5 to $8 per square foot, according to cost guides on ImproveNet, a home improvement planning website.
 That would amount to as little as $27 to $54 for a do-it-yourself tint job of a single window pane measuring 3’8” by 3’8”!
 By these calculations, window film is generally cheaper than other popular window treatments that block the sun; solar screens (fabric shades that absorb and/or reflect heat) go for an average of $40 to $280 per window for DIY installs, and cellular shades (fabric coverings that trap heat in honeycomb-shaped cells) will typically run you $45 to $220 per window for similar DIY setups.

 6. It’s easy to install yourself.